mandarvaze/cookiecutter-pyramid-realworld/readme.md

 # Cookiecutter Template for realworld app

-This template is based on [Pyramid Realworld Example App]((https://github.com/niteoweb/pyramid-realworld-example-app)
+This template is based on [Pyramid Realworld Example App](https://github.com/niteoweb/pyramid-realworld-example-app)

 The Pyramid Realworld Example App has gone to great lengths to adhere to the **Pyramid** community styleguides & best practices.
 But using it as github scaffold/template for your next Pyramid project meant after you've created your project, you need to go and **remove** lot of unwanted code (Not every app has articles and comments).
-It also means you need to replace (at least) conduit with your own project name. cookiecutter approach helps with the second issue.
+It also means you need to replace (at least) `conduit` (and `Conduit`) with your own project name. cookiecutter approach helps with the second issue.

 **Please star the original [Pyramid Realworld Example App](https://github.com/niteoweb/pyramid-realworld-example-app) repo.**